HarisZulfiqar17/Sorting_objects_python/README.md

-# Sorting_objects-_python
+n# Sorting_objects_Robotic manipulator_python
-Sorting objects by using robotics arm based on color detected using camera
+Sorting objects by using robotics arm based on color detection using camera

 Edit the serial port of the arduino connected and camera source in Controlling_servos_based_on_color.py.
 Whatever color threshold you want change it in Controlling_servos_based_on_color.py